15 Incredibly Fun Classroom Cheers and Claps

 6. Disco Cheer

-Standing, students point one arm up and down diagonally while shaking their hips singing,
+Standing, students point one arm up and down diagonally while shaking their hips and singing,

 (To the tune of Stayin’Alive by the Bee Gees)